da4all/da4all.github.io/_cards/data.md

 topic: Defining Data

 title: Data
-description: Rather than impose a singular definition of data upon students, data in this module is presented from a variety of perspectives to highlight its relations to bodies, ethics, rhetoric, and power.
+description: Rather than impose a singular definition of data upon students, data in this toolkit is presented from a variety of perspectives to highlight its relations to bodies, ethics, rhetoric, and power.
 lastname:

 teaser: >
-  Rather than impose a singular definition of data upon students, data in this module is presented from a variety of perspectives to highlight its relations to bodies, ethics, rhetoric, and power.
+  Rather than impose a singular definition of data upon students, data in this toolkit is presented from a variety of perspectives to highlight its relations to bodies, ethics, rhetoric, and power.

 profile:
-    name: [TITLE]
+    name: Data
     group: Term
     literacy: Defining Data
     source: